MODEL RAILWAYS and tHE PEOPLE WHO INSPIRED THEM

 This model railway has been sold to Stanley Riegel of Rosebud,

 Alberta.
-The move is underway and operation at the new site is
+Operation at the new site is

 Rocky mountain house, LEAVERITE and NORTHERN RAILWAY